a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/javascript/javascript--loops-2025-01-05-RoughNote.md

 Also, since the `for...in` is meant for objects, it's much slower with arrays than other loops.

 In short, just remember to only use `for...in` loops to iterate over objects, not arrays.

+# for ...of

+`for...of` loop iterates over  array , special collection types like map , set and etc

+# difference between for and for ... of

+for is for general purpose can be used for and specific task for ...of for the only special purpose like array , map and sets

 ## Thoughts
 - [ ]